-- 'Are you, your spouse or any of your qualifying children a person with a disability?' - Note: this excludes any family member who is dependent on you for family care and support. - 'If 'Yes', has the disability been confirmed by a duly registered medical practitioner prescribed?' - Ensure that the prescribed ITR-DD form has been completed and stamped by a duly registered medical practitioner, before selecting 'Y' above. - For a permanent disability the ITR-DD is valid for 5 years. - For a temporary disability, the ITR-DD is only valid for 1 year - The ITR-DD form must be readily available should SARS request it for verification. - 'Indicate the number of qualifying person(s) with a disability' - Select one or more of the following options to indicate who the person with the disability is: - 'Yourself' - Spouse'
+'Are you, your spouse or any of your qualifying children a person with a disability?'

+• Note: this excludes any family member who is dependent on you for family care and support.

+'If 'Yes', has the disability been confirmed by a duly registered medical practitioner prescribed?'

+- Ensure that the prescribed ITR-DD form has been completed and stamped by a duly registered medical practitioner, before selecting 'Y' above. - For a permanent disability, the ITR-DD is valid for 5 years. - For a temporary disability, the ITR-DD is only valid for 1 year - The ITR-DD form must be readily available should SARS request it for verification.

+'Indicate the number of qualifying person(s) with a disability'